findkit/findkit/packages/docs/docs/crawler/running-crawls.md

 # Running Crawls

 Findkit can crawl pages in three modes.
-Full, partial and manual.
+Full, partial and manual and the crawls can be started from the Hub, CLI, REST API or from the [schedules](#scheduling) depending on the crawl mode.

 ## Full Crawl {#full}